Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 - <https://github.com/Mbed-TLS/mbedtls/issues/7293>;
 - <https://github.com/Mbed-TLS/mbedtls/issues/7294>.

-Currently, when `MBEDTLS_USE_PSA_CRYPTO` and `MBEDTLS_ECP_RESTARTABLE` are
-both enabled, some operations that should be restartable are not (ECDH in TLS 1.2 clients using ECDHE-ECDSA), as they are using PSA instead, and some operations that should use PSA do not (signature generation & verification) as they use the legacy API instead, in order to get restartable behaviour.
+Currently, when `MBEDTLS_ECP_RESTARTABLE` is enabled, some operations that should be restartable are not (ECDH in TLS 1.2 clients using ECDHE-ECDSA), as they are using PSA instead, and some operations that should use PSA do not (signature generation & verification) as they use the legacy API instead, in order to get restartable behaviour.

 Things that are in the API but not implemented yet
 --------------------------------------------------